kabbo1031/js-session-timer/README.md

-# js-session-timer
+# JS Session Timer

-Session countdown timer using JavaScript
+A simple session countdown timer built using JavaScript.

+This project demonstrates timer handling and session-like behavior with automatic expiration.